Keratoconus: Are the first warning signs in our genes?

 Eye doctors dealing with keratoconus are about to benefit from a new tool at their disposal; Avellino Labs is developing a diagnostic genetic test for risk factors for keratoconus.

-The new technology of Avellino Labs It will not only offer ophthalmologists a tool for early diagnosis of patients at risk of developing keratoconus but will also provide additional data for patients who may not show the classic signs associated with keratoconus when examined using current scanning technologies and algorithms.
+The new technology of Avellino Labs it will not only offer ophthalmologists a tool for the early diagnosis of patients at risk of developing keratoconus but will also provide additional data for patients who may not show the classic signs associated with keratoconus when examined using current scanning technologies and algorithms.

 Eye with keratoconus, with visible central scarring and thinning with ectasia.
 Credits: David Yorston, Community Eye Health.